Mount Le Conte (Tennessee): History

-Geology
+Geography and geology

+Mount Le Conte is part of the Great Smoky Mountains range of the Blue Ridge geologic and physiographic province of the Appalachian Mountains.
+It is located in the center of the Great Smoky Mountains National Park and is surrounded by several lower mountains.
+It is approximately 7 mi north-northeast of Kuwohi (formerly Clingmans Dome), the highest mountain in the park and in Tennessee, and 3 mi from the North Carolina state line.
+The mountain consists of a long massif, oriented in an east-to-west direction, which contains four major peaks.
+These peaks, from west to east, are known as West Point (elevation 6,344 ft), Cliff Tops (6,555 ft, High Top (6,593 ft), and Myrtle Point (6,443 ft).
+Balsam Point, another peak, is located west of the main massif and has an elevation of 5,820 ft.
+Cliff Tops and Myrtle Point both provide nearly 360 degree views, while the other peaks are completely forested.
+A spring is located atop the mountain, which is the main water source for LeConte Lodge.

-Mount Le Conte lies in the Appalachian Blue Ridge geologic and physiographic province.
-It is made up of Late Proterozoic rocks, mostly metamorphosed sandstone, siltstone, shale, and conglomerate formed over 800–450 million years ago.
+The massif is made up of Late Proterozoic rocks, mostly metamorphosed sandstone, siltstone, shale, and conglomerate formed over 800–450 million years ago.
 Millions of years of weathering have caused significant erosion, giving the mountains in the region, including Le Conte, a distinctive, gentle sloping profile.
-A dense stand of Southern Appalachian spruce-fir forest, a remnant from the last ice age, coats the mountain's peaks and upper slopes.
+A dense stand of Southern Appalachian spruce-fir forest, a remnant from the Last Glacial Period, covers the mountain's peaks and upper slopes.

 Climate

-Mount Le Conte has a humid continental climate (Dfb) bordering on a subalpine climate (Dfc) due to its elevation, giving it cool summers, and cold winters.
-Annual snowfall averages 40 in near the base to 80 in on the highest peak.
+Mount Le Conte has a humid continental climate (Dfb) bordering on a subalpine climate (Dfc) at higher elevation, giving it cool summers and cold winters.
+Annual snowfall averages 40 in near the base to 80 in on the peaks.
 The climate is much cooler and somewhat wetter than the lower elevations.
 The lowest temperature ever recorded was −23 °F, on February 19, 2015.
-The highest temperature ever recorded was 82 °F on July 1, 2012.
+The highest temperature ever recorded was 82 °F on July 1, 2012, and August 7, 2023.

 LeConte Lodge

 Mount Le Conte is notable for having the highest inn providing lodging for visitors in the Eastern United States.
 The LeConte Lodge is a small resort, established in 1925, located on the top of the mountain.
-First, it was a tent, then a single cabin, and now it is a series of small personal log cabins and a central lodge and dining hall near the top of a mountain.
-It can accommodate about 50 guests and is generally open from March–November.
+First it was a tent, then a single cabin, and now it is a series of small personal log cabins and a central lodge and dining hall near the top of a mountain.
+It can accommodate about 50 guests and is generally open from March to November.
 There is no transportation to the lodge, and all guests must hike in on one of the five trails that access the mountain.
 Because of this lack of access, supplies must be brought in via helicopter and llama pack trains.
 The climate at the lodge is similar to that found in southern Canada, with cool summers and cold, snowy winters.
 Currently, the lodge is maintained under a lease with the National Park Service.